-The NIJC model code provisions reject the "incorrigible" or "ungovernable" language and opt instead to provide FINS jurisdiction over two categories: (1) a child that is "habitually and without justification absent from school," and (2) where there is "a breakdown in the parent-child relationship."
-The NIJC code at Section 1-1 C.14, defines "Family-in-Need-of-Services" to include, "a family wherein there is allegedly a breakdown in the parent-child relationship based upon the refusal of the parents, guardian, or custodian to permit a child to live with them or based upon the child's refusal to live with his parents, guardian or custodian."
-However, the code further requires that "the conduct . . . presents a clear and substantial danger to the child's life or health \dots ; or the child and his family are in need of treatment, rehabilitation, or services. \dots " This appears to ensure that FINS petitions will not be filed against youth who are merely "acting like teenagers."
+The 1989 BIA Tribal Juvenile Justice Code provisions reject the "incorrigible" or "ungovernable" language and opt instead to provide FINS jurisdiction over two categories: (1) a child that is "habitually and without justification absent from school," and (2) where there is "a breakdown in the parent-child relationship."
+The 1989 BIA Tribal Juvenile Justice Code at Section 1-1 C.14, defines "Family-in-Need-of-Services" to include, "a family wherein there is allegedly a breakdown in the parent-child relationship based upon the refusal of the parents, guardian, or custodian to permit a child to live with them or based upon the child's refusal to live with his parents, guardian or custodian."
+However, the code further requires that "the conduct . . . presents a clear and substantial danger to the child's life or health . . . ; or the child and his family are in need of treatment, rehabilitation, or services. . . ."
+This appears to ensure that FINS petitions will not be filed against youth who are merely "acting like teenagers."